-- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the Company were sufficient to permit the Company financial statements to be readily and properly audited. - The statement of financial position is in agreement with the accounting records.
+- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the Company were sufficient to permit the Company financial statements to be readily and properly audited. - The Company Statement of Financial Position is in agreement with the accounting records.